AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

 4. [For each loop duration value, identify the best loop endpoints.](#loop-endpoint-selection)
 5. [Rank the loop duration values from most promising to least promising.](#loop-duration-ranking)

-Each of these steps is summarized in more detail in the subsections that follow.
+Each of these steps is described in more detail in the subsections that follow.

 ### Loop Duration Estimation

 Initial estimates for loop duration are located using a [normalized auto-MSE](loopfinder_algorithms_core_techniques.md#normalized-cross-mse).

 1. As an additional preprocessing step, remove configurable amounts of time from the start and end of the waveform ([*Start Ignore*](loopfinder_settings.md#duration-search-restrictions) and [*End Ignore*](loopfinder_settings.md#duration-search-restrictions), respectively).
-This can improve the auto-MSE by reducing unique sections of audio in intros and outros.
+This can improve the auto-MSE by cutting out unique sections of audio in intros and outros.
 2. Compute the normalized auto-MSE of the truncated waveform.
 3. Select candidate loop durations one at a time, up to a number specified by [*Duration Values*](loopfinder_settings.md#output-settings).
 Perform selection by locating the lag value for which the auto-MSE is minimized, while requiring each new candidate to be:
     1. Longer than the [*Minimum Duration*](loopfinder_settings.md#duration-search-restrictions).